joelparkerhenderson/wordbooks/pages/pestle-analysis/index.md

 5. Legal: This factor refers to the laws and regulations that businesses must comply with.
 Examples include labor laws, intellectual property laws, and data protection laws.

 6. Environmental: This factor refers to the physical and natural environment that can affect a business.
 Examples include climate change, natural disasters, and the availability of natural resources.

-By conducting a PESTLE analysis, businesses can identify opportunities and threats that they may face in the future.
-This can help them develop strategies to address potential risks and capitalize on emerging trends.